 For example:

-The policy currently pauses a card after 3 violations
+If the policy currently pauses a card after 3 violations > A card with 4 violations will be paused

-The card will be unpaused as the number of violations is now under the limit
+If you increase the threshold to 5 > The same card will be unpaused as the number of violations is now under the threshold

 To do this: